RDAORG/RDAIngest.jl/docs/src/RDA Documentation.md

 ### 3. Data Collection (Protocols & Ethics)

 - Within the data architecture, the *site_protocols* table establishes a many-to-many relationship.
-This connection is achieved through the use of a `protocol_id` foreign key, which links to the *protocol* table.
-The *protocol* table, in turn, includes an `ethics_id` (foreign key) to establish a connection with the *ethics* table.
-This intricate web of relationships forms the foundation for understanding data collection protocols and ethical approvals.
+This connection is achieved through the use of a `protocol_id` foreign key, which links to the *protocols* table.
+The *protocols* table, in turn, includes an `ethics_id` (foreign key) to establish a connection with the *ethics* table.
+Utilizing `ethics_id` as a foreign key variable, the documentation further details the *ethics_documents* table, while `protocol_id` serves as the foreign key variable for documenting the *protocol_documents* table.

 The detailed information pertaining to data collection protocols and ethical approvals is documented in the following tables: